CodingGagan/markdown_test/install-and-configure/advanced-configuration/user-management-oidc/microsoft-entra-id-oidc-integration-for-kubecost.md

-# Microsoft Entra ID OIDC Integration for Kubecost
+# Microsoft Entra ID OIDC Integration for nOps

 {% hint style="info" %}
-OIDC is only officially supported on Kubecost Enterprise plans.
+OIDC is only officially supported on nOps Enterprise plans.
 {% endhint %}

-This guide will take you through configuring OIDC for Kubecost using a Microsoft Entra ID (formerly Azure AD) integration for SSO and RBAC.
+This guide will take you through configuring OIDC for nOps using a Microsoft Entra ID (formerly Azure AD) integration for SSO and RBAC.

 ## Prerequisites

 Before following this guide, ensure that:

-* Kubecost is already installed
+* nOps is already installed
-* Kubecost is accessible via a TLS-enabled ingress
+* nOps is accessible via a TLS-enabled ingress
 * You are established as a [Cloud Application Administrator](https://learn.microsoft.com/en-us/entra/identity/role-based-access-control/permissions-reference#cloud-application-administrator) in Microsoft.
 This may otherwise prevent you from accessing certain features required in this tutorial.

 ## Entra ID OIDC configuration